mpbrucker/InteractiveProgramming/writeup.md

 ![A sample landscape generated.](objects.png)

 **Performance**
 In terms of computational performance, our program runs fairly slowly.
+This is because it is CPU bound, and drawing is done through pygame.
 Very simple objects such as boxes, with only a few lines and vertices, can be rendered very quickly, generally over 60 FPS.
 However, as the number of objects, and the complexity of the objects, increases, the graphics engine slows down considerably.
 Additionally, the closer the user gets to objects, the longer it takes to render the individual objects.

 ### Implementation
 We implemented our engine using five classes, as shown below.